Iubenda logo

 The ICO has a range of enforcement powers to ensure that businesses and organizations comply with PECR, including:

-1. Monetary penalties: The ICO can impose monetary penalties of up to £500,000 for serious breaches of PECR, such as sending unsolicited direct marketing communications or failing to obtain consent for the use of cookies.
+1. Monetary penalties: The ICO can impose monetary penalties of up to £500,000 for serious breaches, such as sending unsolicited direct marketing communications or failing to obtain consent for the use of cookies.

-2. Enforcement notices: The ICO can issue enforcement notices requiring businesses and organizations to take specific actions to comply with PECR, such as obtaining consent for the use of cookies or ceasing to send unsolicited direct marketing communications.
+2. Enforcement notices: The ICO can issue enforcement notices requiring businesses and organizations to take specific actions to comply, such as obtaining consent for the use of cookies or ceasing to send unsolicited direct marketing communications.

-3. Prosecution: In severe cases, the ICO can bring criminal proceedings against businesses and organizations for breaches of PECR, such as sending unsolicited direct marketing communications.
+3. Prosecution: In severe cases, the ICO can bring criminal proceedings against businesses and organizations for breaches, such as sending unsolicited direct marketing communications.

-4. Audits and investigations: The ICO can carry out audits and investigations to assess compliance with PECR, and can use this information to take enforcement action where necessary.
+4. Audits and investigations: The ICO can carry out audits and investigations to assess your compliance, and can use this information to take enforcement action where necessary.

 The ICO takes a risk-based approach to enforcement, and will generally focus its efforts on the areas of highest risk to privacy and where there is evidence of significant harm to individuals.